-In our view, CCR has a strong competitive position, based on its role and recognition as the only provider of unlimited coverage against windstorm, drought, flood, earthquake, and terrorism risks in France.
+CCR has a strong competitive position, based on its role and recognition as the only provider of unlimited coverage against windstorm, drought, flood, earthquake, and terrorism risks in France.
 CCR has a share of about 90% in the French natural catastrophe reinsurance market, supported by the state guarantee.
 CCR differs from other private reinsurers due to its business model that relies on a government determined program to formalize policy terms.
 CCR accepts catastrophe business in France on the basis of a national, law-driven natural catastrophe scheme that includes mutualized, uniformly set rates.
 It therefore has no pricing power or ability to adjust terms and conditions in this regard.

 CCR's premium collection for state-backed natural catastrophe business is linked to the French property insurance market.
 We therefore expect that collection will likely mirror the growth in this market.
-This provides CCR with a basis for premium income growth and profitable underwriting over the cycle, as its average combined ratio of 70% over the past five years demonstrates.
+This provides CCR with a basis for premium income growth and profitable underwriting over the cycle, as its average combined ratio of 75% over the past five years demonstrates.
 Such profitability over the cycle differentiates CCR from other French insurers and global reinsurers.
-Stable operating earnings and measured growth back this underwriting performance, in our view.
+Stable operating earnings and measured growth back this underwriting performance.

-A small portion of CCR's state-backed business (7.6%) is derived from the coverage of space, nuclear, and terrorism risks, partly under the GAREAT ("Gestion de l'Assurance et de la Réassurance contre les Attentats") pool.
-We expect the premiums from this segment to increase only slightly, as in previous years.
+A small portion of CCR's state-backed business (9.4%) is derived from the coverage of space, nuclear, and terrorism risks, partly under the GAREAT ("Gestion de l'Assurance et de la Réassurance des risques Attentats et actes de Terrorisme") pool.
+We expect the premiums from this segment to stabilize.

-In the traditional reinsurance market, CCR's position is that of a follower due its small scale and its market position remains marginal.
+In the traditional reinsurance market, CCR group's position is that of a follower due to CCR Re's small scale and marginal market position.
 CCR's capacity to influence pricing and treaty conditions is therefore very limited.
-Given the company's historical performance and the continuing soft pricing cycle in this segment, we expect this business to remain a weakness relative to CCR's competitive position and operating performance.
+Given the company's historical performance and the continuing soft pricing cycle in this segment, we expect this business will remain a weakness relative to CCR's competitive position and operating performance.